honey can cure constipation

 Does honey have probiotics?

-So, instead of tablets, why not enjoying a spoon of honeydew?
+So, instead of tablets, why not enjoy a spoonful of honeydew?
 Remember that in the first 2-3 months honey has probiotics and prebiotics, and then it has only prebiotics that feed the existing probiotics in our bowels.
 So, during summertime, try to find some from your locals.

-Here is an example of honeydew honey produced in New Zealand, It’s raw, meaning not heated, full of enzymes and prebiotics, perfect to make a tummy really happy.
+Here is an example of honeydew honey produced in California, It’s raw, meaning not heated, and full of enzymes and prebiotics, perfect to make a tummy really happy.
 Give it a try!
 Click on the picture.

 Fir tree honey is what I have tried first and worked wonders.
-Because it comes from the fir trees, also leads to amazing benefits on any king of respiratory problems.
+Because it comes from fir trees, it also has amazing benefits for any kind of respiratory problem.
 Spruce honey is also recommended.

 – Whole grains (again, for their probiotics and prebiotics components) Especially barley.
 Try to eat at least six ounces of grain products a day.